 sudo apt update && sudo apt upgrade

-Step 2: Install the Required Packages
+Step 2: Install Pale Moon Initial Required Packages

-To successfully install Pale Moon, you will need to install certain dependencies.
+To successfully install Pale Moon, you will need to install specific dependencies.
 While some of these packages may already be on your system, running the installation command will help ensure all necessary dependencies are installed and the installation process goes smoothly.

-sudo apt install curl apt-transport-https gnupg2 -y
+sudo apt install curl apt-transport-https -y

-Step 3: Import Pale Moon Repository
+Step 3: Import Pale Moon APT Repository

-To install the Pale Moon browser on Debian 11 Bullseye or Debian 10 Buster, it is necessary to import the GPG key that verifies the authenticity of packages from the repository and then import the repository itself.
+To install the Pale Moon browser on Debian, it is necessary to import the GPG key that verifies the authenticity of packages from the repository and then import the repository itself.
 It is essential to ensure that you import the correct GPG key and repository that matches your Debian distribution.
-The following commands can be used to import the Pale Moon repository:

 curl -fsSL https://download.opensuse.org/repositories/home:stevenpusser/Debian_11/Release.key | gpg --dearmor | sudo tee /etc/apt/trusted.gpg.d/home_stevenpusser.gpg > /dev/null